VictorFouquet/Price-Forecaster/README.md

 #### Cost derivatives

-To compute the gradient when performin the descent, we will use partial derivatives of the cost function :
+To compute the gradient when performing the descent, we will use partial derivatives of the cost function :

 - Partial derivative of $J$ with respect to $\vec{w}$, computed for every feature $x^{(i)}_n$ of $x^{(i)}$: